-The Lifespan Centre works collaboratively across a variety of partners to co-produce research that has measurable and authentic/relevant impact within and beyond academia.
+The Lifespan Institute’s works collaboratively across a variety of partners to co-produce research that has measurable and authentic/relevant impact within and beyond academia.

-Click here to see a list of some of our current partnerships – please note that some partners are involved in multiple projects with the Lifespan Centre and its members.
-For more information on each partnership, or for information on Lifespan Centre partnerships in general, please email us at email@example.com.
+Click here to see a list of some of our current partnerships – please note that some partners are involved in multiple projects with the Lifespan Institute and its members.
+For more information on each partnership, or for information on Lifespan Institute partnerships in general, please email us at email@example.com.

 Below is a listing of our current MOUs.